Halsey Field House

 Currently it is the home of the indoor track and field teams.
 It contains a 200-meter synthetic track, squash and tennis courts, a 65 tatami dojo for Aikido/Judo, and a climbing wall.

 The North Wing has five basketball courts, five squash courts, dressing rooms, a conditioning room, classrooms for physical education, athletic-gear storage, and office space for instructors.

 The weight room is one of three "strength and conditioning facilities" at the academy.
 With 5500 sqft, it serves men's and women's basketball, men's and women's crew, men's and women's swimming, and squash.

+Some fights of the controversial 1977 United States Professional Boxing Championships Series took place at Halsey Field House on February 13, 1977, including bouts involving Scott LeDoux and Edwin Viruet.